 Love’s A Dog (October 2013) is Taylor’s most recent release reuniting with producer/multi-instrumentalist

 I Used to Be Darker made its world premiere at the prestigious Sundance Film Festival in January of 2013 and went on to screen internationally at the Berlinale in Berlin, Germany in February.
-The film has received positive reviews and was picked up by The Strand distributors for a limited theatrical release beginning October of 2013.
+The film has received positive reviews and was picked up by The Strand distributors for a limited theatrical release in the US beginning October of 2013.

 IUTBD was named one of the New Yorker’s best films of 2013.